2006 Silver Gelatin Print Announcement

 In 1996, I began to produce silver gelatin prints using a Hybrid Contact Printing Process.
 That process employed the use of both conventional and digital tools and involved three separate steps, as follows:

-Step 1- A digital scan was made from the original film negative.
+Step 1- A high resolution digital scan would be made from the original film negative (using an Imacon 949 Flextite film scanner).

-Step 3- The resulting film internegative was then contact printed in a conventional wet darkroom, using traditional silver gelatin printing papers and chemical-based printing techniques.
-The process yielded silver gelatin contact prints up to 16” x 20” in size.
+Step 3- The resulting film inter-negative was then contact printed in a conventional wet darkroom using traditional silver gelatin printing papers and chemical-based printing techniques.
+Silver gelatin contact prints up to 16"x20"” size were able to be produced.

 Nevertheless, everything in life seems to involve some form of trade-off.
 One of the least admirable aspects of digital-based photography is the fact that the technology is continually evolving and changing.
 What that means is that the ongoing advent of new and improved technologies will continue to render the technologies they replace, as obsolete.
 Such is the case with the imagesetters required to produce the digital film internegatives.
 Imagesetters are still around, but they are rapidly disappearing.
 By the beginning of 2005, it had become nearly impossible to obtain a usable imagesetter internegative because so many of the most reliable service bureaus had begun to replace their imagesetters with newer direct-to-plate technologies.